tiagoBarbosaF/golang-studies/README.md

 ## Generics intro with Golang

 With generics, you can declare and use functions or types thar are written to work with any of a set of types provided by calling code.

+## Started with fuzzing

+Introduction of the basics of fuzzing in Go.